zbouvier/SplattyBird-Tutorial/README.md

   }
 ```

-Notice the id of 0, the name "player", the position, width, and height.
+Notice the id of 0, the "player" tag, the position, width, and height.

 This is our red-outlined box from before, it is a rectangle that is 100x100 and it's top left corner is drawn at x 100 and y 100 on the screen.
+Everything in our game world is based on coordinates like a graph, the top left point is x:0, y:0 af you move right the x number increases, and as you move down the y number increases.
 The position, and size objects are what we call components in the ECS world, they can be added, edited, or deleted to make an entity have different properties and/or behaviours.

-There is nothing in this code denoting that it is a rectangle, or that it is red-outlined, so lets move on to that next.
+There is nothing in this code denoting that it is a rectangle, or that it is red-outlined, Splat ECS handles rendering of all entities for us, and by default there is a system called `draw-rectangles` that will outline each entity in red to let us know where they are.
+While this system is excellent for debugging, we will want to disable it once we get futher along.

 #### Systems
 So we have seen entities and components so far, what about systems?
 lets open up the **systems** folder and see what is inside.
 In the **systems** folder you will see two other folders named **renderer**, and **simulation**

-These are the only two types of systems you will need in splat-ecs.
+These are the only two types of systems you will need in Splat ECS.
 **renderer systems** draw to the screen, and **simulation systems** do everything else.

-Splat-ECS uses the Common JS module format for all system modules you will be creating.
+Splat ECS uses the Common JS module format for all system modules you will be creating.
+Let's open the file **src/systems/simulation/sample-simulation-system.js**
-Inside this system we will see how we format our code in Splat-ECS.
+Inside this system we will see how we format our code in Splat ECS.
-In **sample-simulation-system.js** you will see module.exports on line 3, this is the code to export the module for use by the game project and is vital that you wrap your code in this.
+Here you will see module.exports on line 3, this is the code to export the module for use by the game project and is vital that you wrap your code in this.

-You will notice the arguments ecs and game, every chunk of system code in splat-ecs is run through the ECS so it must be included, game is everything in the data directory which becomes a large JavaScript object when the game is built.
+You will notice the arguments ecs and game, every chunk of system code in Splat ECS is run through the ECS so it must be included, **game** is everything in the data directory which becomes a large JavaScript object when the game is built.

-Line 5 is how we tell the this particular system which entities we want it to run on, in this example it will run on anything with a `player` component.
-Line 5 tells the ECS to run the following code on every entity that the search applied to.
 This process might seem overwhelming but it will become easier with time.
-It is much simpler to copy an existing system and just change the last arguments of `ecs.addEach` to what you need to target.

-So to get started lets change the red-outlined square to a sprite!
+So to get started lets add a sprite for our player!

 #### Using images in Splat ECS